akka/akka-persistence-cassandra/README.md

 - `cassandra-journal.keyspace`.
 Name of the keyspace to be used by the plugin.
 If the keyspace doesn't exist it is automatically created.
 Default value is `akka`.
 - `cassandra-journal.table`.
 Name of the table to be used by the plugin.
 If the table doesn't exist it is automatically created.
 Default value is `messages`.
 - `cassandra-journal.replication-factor`.
 Replication factor to use when a keyspace is created by the plugin.
 Default value is `1`.
+- `cassandra-journal.max-partition-size`.
+Maximum number of entries (messages, confirmations and deletion markers) per partition.
+Default value is 5000000. **Do not change this setting after table creation** (not checked yet).
+- `cassandra-journal.max-result-size`.
+Maximum number of entries returned per query.
+Queries are executed recursively, if needed, to achieve recovery goals.
+Default value is 50001.
 - `cassandra-journal.write-consistency`.
 Write consistency level.
 Default value is `QUORUM`.
 - `cassandra-journal.read-consistency`.
 Read consistency level.
 Default value is `QUORUM`.